 Believe it or not, your eyes are the real MVPs here.
 By scanning the area and using your natural vision, you can spot subjects both near and far.
 Look for those interesting scenes and wait for that “Aha!” moment to strike.
 Only then should you bring the viewfinder to your eye and capture the magic.
 If you start with your head buried in the viewfinder, you’ll be a split second too late to catch that perfect shot.
 Let your eyes lead your camera; that way, you’ll be ready to snap each stunning moment as it comes along.

 2. Embrace spontaneity

-There is no need to worry about what other people will think.
-If you feel like there might be a chance for a good photograph, then go for it, no matter how weird the image may be.
-Don’t let your brain talk you out of it.
-That gut feeling exists for a reason, so use it to your advantage.
-If you use your instincts and shoot confidently, that will show in your photographs.
-They will feel more real and more you.
+Don’t be overly concerned with what others might think.
+If you sense a potential for a great photograph, go for it, even if it seems a bit peculiar.
+Don’t let your thoughts talk you out of it.
+That gut feeling exists for a reason, so harness it to your advantage.
+When you trust your instincts and shoot with confidence, it will reflect in your photographs.
+They will feel genuine and true to you.
 Of course, you might end up with some duds along the way, but the gems you capture will shine even brighter.
 So, trust your gut—it knows what it’s doing.

 3. Think about how your photos are going to age

 When it comes to your street photography, think beyond the present and consider how your work will age over time.
 Take a moment to reflect on those iconic photographs that have stood the test of time.
 Those simple snapshots of window displays and fashion from bygone eras possess an incredible allure, even though they may have seemed mundane back then.
 Imagine if you could travel back in time to capture moments, what you would find fascinating would likely differ from what most photographers were capturing at that particular time.